fluxnas/1-cheat-sheets/01-cheat-sheet-MARKDOWN.md

 | cellule 1 | cellule 2 | cellule 3 |
 | cellule 4 | cellule 5 | cellule 6 |

+### BLOCNOTES
+laisser 4 espaces avant la phrase, rendu :
+    "Welcome to your task manager, Press:
+    1. to see all your tasks